Grae Drake: Journalism career

 Drake is notably one of the first legitimate film critics who began using, and continues to use the internet as a medium for entertainment journalism.
 Drake has spoken to this new paradigm and the changes in the media landscape as a panelist for Comic Con International's "Masters of the Web" in 2012, 2013 and 2015, with peers including John Campea, Ryan Turek, Evan Dickson, James Oster, Heather Wixson, Lawrence Raffel, Adam Wingard and Simon Barrett.

 Drake is a frequent guest on assorted television programmes and web streams including Good Day L.A., CNN, and Fox News where she provides current news topical to the entertainment industry and popular culture in general.

 In March 2019, Drake was selected to become the leading brand personality for Moviefone.
 Under the moniker "Ms. Moviefone", Drake will be responsible for interviews with celebrities and film industry professionals, oversee existing video content, and host new video content for the Moviefone brand.

+In January 2025, Drake joined Comic Book Resources as senior producer and lead host.
+Jon Arvedon, managing editor of CBR, said, "I'm extremely excited to have Grae joining us at CBR.
+Her experience in the entertainment landscape speaks for itself, and it's perfectly aligned with CBR's mission to deliver content that's both expert-driven and entertaining.
+I'm greatly looking forward to seeing the impact she'll make!"